paylogic/developer.paylogic.com/content/articles/tests-in-paylogic.rst

     Then I should see a <message_status> message

-Then in your tests file you will define the scenario like this:
+Then in your tests file you can define the scenario like this:

 .. code-block:: python